-Assured Guaranty would expect that most of the beneficiaries of the financial guarantee would require the underlying debt guaranteed by the Assured Guaranty financial guarantee to have an insured rating from at least S&P. Such insured rating would reflect AGE UK's and AGM's own ratings (e.q., AA stable with S&P).
+Assured Guaranty would expect that most of the beneficiaries of the financial guarantee would require the underlying debt guaranteed by the Assured Guaranty financial guarantee to have an insured rating from at least S&P. Such insured rating would reflect AGE's own rating (i.e., AA stable with S&P).